PotatoBreadCrumbs/Shopping/README.md

 app.py minor changes which fixes all the numbers and calculations issues on cart and checkout (Oct 30th)
 - not up to date with any other changes/additions made by others

+static/img update (Oct 30th)
+- uploaded a new delete icon